 A personal line of credit can help you cover expenses whenever you need some extra cash.
 It works kind of like a credit card in that you have access to a certain limit, but you only pay interest on the amount you use.

-A personal line of credit is a good idea when:
+A personal line of credit can be a good option when:

-- You need to cover ongoing home improvement projects
+- You have unpredictable ongoing expenses, like a home improvement project

 What is a personal line of credit?